-Medicare's Benchmarking Spinal DRGs have Limited Capacity in Capturing the Nuances of Surgical Invasiveness, Hospital Length of Stay, Discharge Disposition, Key Quality Metrics, and Reimbursement Costs for Adult Spinal Deformity.
+Medicare's Benchmarking Spinal DRGs Have Limited Capacity in Capturing the Nuances of Surgical Invasiveness, Hospital Length of Stay, Discharge Disposition, Key Quality Metrics, and Reimbursement Costs for Adult Spinal Deformity.
 Academic Article uri icon

 Overview